Py-PF - Managing OpenBSD's Packet Filter with Python

 - PFStatus.since

-- The timestamp of when Packet Filter was last started or stopped.
+- The number of seconds after machine uptime that Packet Filter was last started or stopped.

 - PFStatus.states